0x715h1m070/chatbot-modhelper/README.md

 </p>

 <p align="center">
-  <b>Изображение 4</b> - Screenshot of the command "/bot_stats" which displays the list of moderators sorted in descending order
+  <b>Image 4</b> - The command "/bot_stats" displays a list of moderators sorted in descending order.
 </p>

 </details>

 ## 🎯 Primary Tasks and Features

-- **Data Collection & Analysis:** Compiles and analyzes data from players' account unlock requests from the official websites of both gaming projects.
+- **Data Collection and Analysis:** Collect and analyze data from player account unlock requests on both official websites of the gaming projects.
-- **Automated Notifications:** Sends instant notifications to moderators via a chosen messenger concerning new requests that necessitate their intervention across all server instances.
+- **Moderator Notification:** Notify moderators automatically via messenger of new requests requiring their intervention.
-- **Workflow Enhancement:** Aims to optimize moderator tasks, increasing overall productivity, and reducing response times for player account unlocking requests.
-- **Optimization of workflow:** Simplification and acceleration of moderators' work.
+- **Workflow Optimization:** Simplifying and accelerating the work of moderators to
-- **Reduction of waiting time:** Reduced waiting time for response to unlock requests.
+- **Reduce waiting time:** Minimize the time it takes to receive a response for unlocking requests.

 ## 📊 Additional Functionalities

-- **Moderator Leaderboard:** The bot dynamically generates a leaderboard of gaming project moderators, reflecting the volume of requests each has managed.
-This aids in workload distribution and efficiency monitoring.
+- **Moderator Leaderboard:** The bot generates a leaderboard of gaming project moderators based on the number of requests they have managed.
+This helps distribute workload and monitor efficiency.
-- **Steam ID Blacklist:** Incorporates a blacklist functionality housing Steam IDs of specific players who should not be unlocked.
-Instant notifications are dispatched to moderators upon detecting any unban requests for these IDs, preventing potential errors.
+- **Steam ID Blacklist:** The system includes a blacklist feature that stores Steam IDs of players who should not be unbanned.
+Moderators receive immediate notifications when unban requests are made for these IDs, preventing any potential errors.

 ## 📜 Command list

-- `/add_steam_id <SteamID>` - Adds SteamID to the blacklist.
+- To add a SteamID to the blacklist, use `/add_steam_id <SteamID>`.
-- `/delete_steam_id <SteamID>` - Removes SteamID from the blacklist.
+- To remove a SteamID from the blacklist, use `/delete_steam_id <SteamID>`.
-- `/list` - Get SteamID blacklisted.
+- To get a list of blacklisted SteamIDs, use `/list`.
-- `/bot_stats` - Get a list *(TOP)* of moderators.
+- To get a list of moderators, use `/bot_stats`.
-- `/on` - Enable notifications of new requests *(for the moderator who entered this command)*
+- To enable notifications of new requests, use `/on` (for the moderator who entered this command).
-- `/off` - Turn off notifications of new requests *(for the moderator who entered this command)*.
+- `/off` - Disable notifications for new requests (for the moderator who entered this command).

 ## 🛠️ Libraries and Dependencies